andyoconnell21/Badger-Textbooks/README.md

 2.)
 In your local terminal, navigate to /Badger-Textbooks/badger-textbooks-app

-  a.)
+3.)
 Run 'npm install' in your terminal to install the required dependencies

-  b.)
+4.)
 Run 'npm start' to launch the application through localhost.

 -----------------------------------------------------------------------------